kyma-project/btp-manager/docs/user/tutorials/04-40-deploy-service-in-cluster.md

     kubectl get servicebindings.services.cloud.sap.com test-service-binding -o yaml
     ```

-    You see the status `created` and the message `ServiceBinding provisioned successfully`.
+    You see the status `Created` and the message `ServiceBinding provisioned successfully`.

-5. Now use a given service in your Kyma cluster.
+5. Now, use a given service in your Kyma cluster.
 To see credentials, run:

     ```bash
     kubectl get secret test-service-binding -o yaml
     ```

-6. Clean up your resources by running the following command:
+6. To clean up your resources, run the following command:

     ```bash
     kubectl delete servicebindings.services.cloud.sap.com test-service-binding